Los Angeles therapy

 RELATIONSHIPS

-We believe that meaningful connection is at the heart of our well-being.
+We believe meaningful connection is at the heart of our well-being.

-Our brains and nervous systems are literally wired for closeness—research shows supportive relationships help us live longer, healthier, and fuller lives!
+Our brains and nervous systems are wired for closeness.
+Supportive relationships help us live longer, healthier, more connected lives.

-At Kindman & Co., we build deeply empathic partnerships with our clients where everyone in the therapy room matters.
-We believe therapy works best when two real humans show up and shape the space together.
+At Kindman & Co., we build deeply empathic partnerships with our clients, where everyone in the room matters.
+We believe therapy works best when we all show up as real humans, get curious together, and shape the space as we go.

-Our relationship & couple therapists specialize in helping you strengthen intimacy, expand curiosity, take brave emotional risks, set & honor your boundaries, advocate for your relational needs, and create agreements that feel fair, doable, and nourishing for everyone involved.
+Our relationship & couple therapists help you deepen intimacy, stay open and curious with each other, take brave emotional risks, set and honor your boundaries, speak up for what you need, and create agreements that actually feel fair and doable in real life.

 TRAUMA